whallipop/whallipop.github.io/content/posts/welcome/index.md

 But In fact, I didn't start programming until I was in college and I didn't have any prior knowledge that would help me code better.
 I studied the basics of computer systems, programming language syntax and so on.
 During my graduate and undergraduate education, I finally found my interest in game development and computer graphics.

 Recalling that in high school, I made a small game using RPG Maker in my spare time.
 This experience left a deep impression on me.
 I was obssessed with developing day and night, until one day my system was crashed and I lost all my game data.
-After a long time in college and working in a company, I realized that the dream of making my own game was always my goal in the future.
+After a long time in college and working in a company, I realized that the dream of making my own game was still my goal in the future.

 # Other Topics...

 I quite enjoy programming, although I am not crazy about it.
 After I decided to do something for recording my future coding life, I learned a lot about **front-end** as the cool effects it cound make were really impressive and attracted me to master it.
 And since I enjoy **visualization of knowledge** in simple ways, using front-end tools to present knowledge with image or animations is a very interesting challenge for me.

 What's more, the **LLM (Large Laguage Model)** and **Image Generation** using deep learning have become very popular in recent time.
 Although I have done some research on applying deep learning to computer graphics, I will not focus on the theory and implementation of specific network at this time (maybe I will, who knows).
-Instead, I am going to put together AI networks to see how efficiencies it can provide if I use it in my coding life.
+Instead, I am going to put together AI networks to see how efficient it can be if I use it in my coding life.

 Besides I love composing music.
 This site will record some knowledge and experience about **music creation**.

 That's a lot.
-I am always the greedy man since I was a child.
+I am always a greedy person since I was a child.
 Good luck to myself.